Dr Jessica Bradley

 S10 2AH

-- Research interests
+Research interests

-Jessica’s research mainly focuses on how people make the new from the everyday.
+Jessica is an interdisciplinary linguist whose research mainly focuses on how people make the new from the everyday.
 She explores everyday creativity and engagements with the mundane, approaching from different disciplinary perspectives including creative practice, applied linguistics and ethnography.
 Underpinning all her research is attention to interactions, texts and materiality in terms of artworks and creative outputs.

-She has led and participated in a range of research projects, including international research collaborations.
-Her research sits firmly at the intersections of language and the arts - she was co-founder and co-convenor of the AILA Research Network in Creative Inquiry and Applied Linguistics from 2018-2021, with Lou Harvey and Emilee Moore.
-Her work in the network was pivotal for bringing creative arts-focused research into the field of Applied Linguistics - making space for creative collaborations and expanding beyond more traditional research contexts.
-She has written about this with Lou Harvey in , and in and with Lou Harvey and Gameli Tordzro.
-The AILA network has now been merged with the AHRC LILA (Learning at the Intersections of Language and the Arts) network, for which she was advisor and key contributor.
-She organised and led a double international colloquium at the AILA World Congress in Groningen, Netherlands, 2020 (rescheduled to 2021 due to COVID19).
-With Lou Harvey she was successfully awarded funding from BAAL and Cambridge University Press to run a two-day seminar on creative inquiry in July 2019.
-Her work in this area has international reach and she is regularly invited to be keynote speaker at conferences, to give research seminars and as invited lecturer, including at Jyväskylä University since 2016.
+Her research sits at the intersections of language and the arts - she was co-founder and co-convenor of the AILA Research Network in Creative Inquiry and Applied Linguistics from 2018-2021, with Lou Harvey (University of Leeds) and Emilee Moore (Universitat Autònoma de Barcelona).
+Her work in the network was pivotal for bringing creative arts-focused research into the field of Applied Linguistics - making space for creative collaborations and expanding beyond more traditional research contexts.Her work in this area has international reach and she is regularly invited to be keynote speaker at conferences, to give research seminars and as invited lecturer, including at the University of Jyväskylä where she now holds a docentship in Creative Inquiry and Applied Linguistics in the Centre for Applied Language Studies.

-Recent research projects have included ‘Multilingual Streets: Translating and Curating the Linguistic Landscape’ (2019-2021) which explores young people’s engagement with language diversity in public spaces and brings together creative practice with the study of linguistic landscapes (funded by AHRC OWRI Cross Language Dynamics Reshaping Community flexible funding).
+Recent research projects have also included ‘Multilingual Streets: Translating and Curating the Linguistic Landscape’ (2019-2021) which explores young people’s engagement with language diversity in public spaces and brings together creative practice with the study of linguistic landscapes (funded by AHRC OWRI Cross Language Dynamics Reshaping Community flexible funding).
 With colleagues Becky Parry, Yinka Olusoga, Fiona Scott, Catherine Bannister and Julia Bishop she researched children’s engagements with a digital storytelling app for the StoryBox project, funded by AHRC XR Stories and led by a Yorkshire based games developer (2020-2022).

-- Publications
+Publications

 Edited books